pearl-core/pearl/README.md

 #### An install.sh script example ####

     post_install() {
+        warn "Remember to setup your config located in: ~/.dotfile"
+        # Do a smart backup before modifying the file
+        backup ${HOME}/.dotfile
+        "# New dotfile" > ${HOME}/.dotfile
+        link tmux "$PEARL_PKGDIR/mytmux.conf"

         info "Awesome - new package installed!"
-        warn "Remember to setup your config located in: ~/.dotfiles" link tmux "$PEARL_PKGDIR/mytmux.conf"
+        return 0
     }
     post_update() {
         post_install
+        return 0
     }
     pre_remove() {
         info "dotfiles package removed"
         unlink tmux "$PEARL_PKGDIR/mytmux.conf"

+        # Do an idempotent delete
+        delete ${HOME}/.dotfile
+        return 0
     }

 The `info` and `warn` are functions that print a message